CHP closely monitors latest WHO Zika update

 Apart from general measures on preventing mosquito bites and mosquito breeding, the public should take heed of the special notes below:

 A. Travelling abroad

-- If going to areas with ongoing Zika virus transmission (affected areas), travellers, especially those with immune disorders or severe chronic illnesses, should arrange consultation with a doctor at least six weeks before the trip, and take extra preventive measures to avoid mosquito bites;
+• If going to affected areas, travellers, especially those with immune disorders or severe chronic illnesses, should consult a doctor at least six weeks before the trip and take extra preventive measures to avoid mosquito bites;

-- Those arriving from affected areas should apply insect repellent for at least 21 days upon arrival.
-If feeling unwell, such as having a fever, seek medical advice as soon as possible, and provide travel details to the doctor;
+• Those arriving from affected areas should apply insect repellent for at least 21 days upon arrival.
+If feeling unwell, such as having fever, seek medical advice promptly and provide travel details to the doctor;

-- Pregnant women should not have sex with partners who have travelled to affected areas, or else condoms should be used;
+• Abstain from sex with a partner who has travelled to affected areas, or else condoms should be used throughout the pregnancy.

-The public may visit the following pages for more disease information and health advice: the Zika Page of the CHP and the DH's Travel Health Service, the Outbound Travel Alert page of the Security Bureau, anti-mosquito precautions for women, and the WHO Zika virus situation reports.
+The public may visit the following pages for more information: the Zika pages of the CHP and the Travel Health Service, the Outbound Travel Alert page of the Security Bureau, anti-mosquito precautions for women and the WHO's Zika virus situation reports.

 Issued at HKT 12:02